TheTechAngle/TheTechAngle.github.io/_posts/2018-10-1-DynamoDB.md

 I like that they leave it up to the client, so much more easier

 ### Execution of get() and put()
 One coordinator who manages replicas.
 Dynamo uses the quorum protocol(LINK) with R - minimum number of nodes required to participate for read, W being minimum for write, where W+R > N, so a read and write don’t take place simultaneously.
 For get, the coordinator returns all the causally unrelated items.
 For a put request, the coordinator generates the vector clock for the new version, writes it locally and attempts to send it to W-1 other nodes.
 If the all reply with a success code, then the operation is deemed to be successful.

 ### Handling failures : hinted handoffs
 To make sure the the system is always available, the sloppy quorum system is used, where N healthy nodes are considered during the vote, while the actual number of nodes will be greater than N.

 Usually, the R+W>N approach makes sure that the data is always eventually consistent, but in case of a sloppy quorum that may not be true, as explained so well [here](https://jimdowney.net/2012/03/05/be-careful-with-sloppy-quorums/).
+What if during a write operation, a previously dead system comes back online again and participates in a read?
+The information sent back will be inconsistent.

 If a server A is down temporarily, its load is transferred to another service B, which keeps it and updates it in a separate database.
 This system B may then participate in operations in A's stead.
 Then when the server A is up again, it attempts to send it back.
 This hinted hand-off make sure that as soon as the unhealthy system is back up, it is updated and doesn't participate in a read operation with stale operation.